The Habit Restaurants, Inc. Announces First Quarter 2017 Financial Results

 Highlights for the first quarter ended

-- The Company opened three new company-operated restaurants during the first quarter and, as of
+- The Company opened three new company-operated restaurants and three franchised restaurants during the first quarter.
+As of

 (1) Adjusted fully distributed pro forma net income and adjusted EBITDA are non-GAAP measures.
 A reconciliation of GAAP net income to each of these measures is included in the accompanying financial data.
 See also “Non-GAAP Financial Measures,” included herein.